Is it true that Einstein helped invent the atomic bomb?

 Did Einstein really almost become the president of Israel?

 Yes.
 In 1952, Israel’s first president, Chaim Weizmann, asked his friend Albert Einstein (“the greatest Jew alive,” Weizmann said) if he would be willing to lead the young nation.
 Though the Israelis assured him that “complete facility and freedom to pursue your great scientific work would be afforded by a government and people who are fully conscious of the supreme significance of your labors,” Einstein turned down the offer.
-For one thing, though he was very sympathetic to Israel, he was never an ardent Zionist-he believed in “friendly and fruitful” cooperation between Jews and Arabs-and for another, he worried that he lacked the interpersonal skills to be a world leader.
+Einstein was, however, very sympathetic to Israel.
+In 1947 he expressed his belief in Zionism as well as the importance of ‘friendly and fruitful’ cooperation between Jews and Arabs.
+Despite his dedication to political issues, Einstein worried that he lacked the interpersonal skills to be a world leader.
 Still, Einstein added, “my relationship to the Jewish people has become my strongest human bond, ever since I became fully aware of our precarious situation among the nations of the world,” and he was “deeply moved” by Weizmann’s offer.

 Is it true that Einstein was a lousy student?